mvngu/haskyll/_tabs/data_list.md

 ```

 <!-- prettier-ignore-start -->
-<strong>Exercise 8.</strong> The range notation `..` allows you to create a list of integers.
+<strong id="exRangeNotation">Exercise 8.</strong> The range notation `..` allows you to create a list of integers.
 Two useful ways
 to create lists of numbers are:
 <!-- prettier-ignore-end -->